gitlabhq/gitlab-recipes/install/centos/README.md

 Type 'yes' to create the database.
 When done you see 'Administrator account created:'

+### Generate assets

+Static contents such as Javascripts and CSS images have to be compiled.
+If you dont do it know, it will be done the first time you access you new Gitlab instance.
+Depending on your processing power this could lead you to an execution timeout

+    cd /home/git/gitlab
+    bundle exec rake assets:precompile RAILS_ENV=production

 ### Install Init Script

 Download the init script (will be /etc/init.d/gitlab):